UM-Bridge/umbridge/README.md

 # Howto

 Communication between client (UQ software) and server (model) is defined by a simple HTTP protocol, and therefore clients and servers can be written in any language or framework supporting HTTP.
+They may be running on the same computer, or even communicate via internet.

-In addition, there are pre-built integrations available that make creating your own clients and servers a convenient and quick task.
+Pre-built integrations are available for Python, C++ and MUQ.
+By providing a simple interface and taking care of all HTTP communication in the background, they make creating your own clients and servers a quick task.

 ## Clients